 I found the whole island to be relatively undeveloped and therefore fascinating.
 The occasional roadside inn, pizzeria, food truck.
 A smattering of food stores and hotels.
 None such that you would know what you were looking at if you weren’t actually looking for it.

 And each day was harder and harder to end, the sun just never set.
 Not until 10pm when it finally ducked behind the limestone mountains.
-I didn’t feel I could end the day until the day itself ended.
+I didn’t feel I could end my day until the day itself ended.

 I did spend many several hours on the beach and I was warned not to ‘overdue it’ but I don’t know what those words mean and now I am now permanently colored somewhere between rotisserie chicken and pulled pork.